cynic-net/dent/README.md

    container using `docker exec` simplifies running multiple commands in the container at the same time.

+   Dent changes `docker exec`'s detach key sequence (which you normally would not use when using dent) from the default of `ctrl-p,ctrl-q` to `ctrl-@,ctrl-d`.
+This avoids the annoying "hold" of `ctrl-p` until another character is typed.
+This currently cannot be overridden.

 2. __Starting the Container__

    If container _CNAME_ exists but is not running, it must be started